get-convex/geospatial/README.md

-# Geospatial Index
+# Geospatial Index (Beta)

 ![image](https://github.com/user-attachments/assets/864c1785-37fc-4662-841c-a35238792bf4)

 This component adds a geospatial index to Convex, allowing you to efficiently store and query points on the Earth's surface.
 After installing this component, your Convex deployment will have a key value store that maps string keys to geographic coordinates.
 Then, after inserting in this store, you can efficiently search for all points within a given geographic region.

+This component is currently in beta.
+It's missing some functionality, but what's there should work.
+We've tested the example app up to about _300,000_ points, so reach out if you're using a much larger dataset.

 ## Installation